Jacksonville hosts Blackmon and Stetson

 Stetson Hatters (13-10, 8-4 ASUN) at Jacksonville Dolphins (12-11, 5-7 ASUN)

-The Hatters have gone 8-4 against ASUN opponents.
-Stetson averages 76.0 points and has outscored opponents by 4.1 points per game.
+The Hatters are 8-4 in conference play.
+Stetson is eighth in the ASUN giving up 71.9 points while holding opponents to 45.0% shooting.

-TOP PERFORMERS: Kevion Nolan is shooting 33.6% from beyond the arc with 2.2 made 3-pointers per game for the Dolphins, while averaging 12.9 points and 4.6 assists.
-Jordan Davis is shooting 46.3% and averaging 10.2 points over the last 10 games for Jacksonville.
+TOP PERFORMERS: Kevion Nolan is averaging 12.9 points and 4.6 assists for the Dolphins.
+Jordan Davis is averaging 10.2 points and 5.0 rebounds while shooting 46.3% over the past 10 games for Jacksonville.

-Blackmon is scoring 14.3 points per game with 2.0 rebounds and 1.7 assists for the Hatters.
-Josh Smith is averaging 11.1 points and 6.9 rebounds over the past 10 games for Stetson.
+Blackmon is scoring 14.3 points per game and averaging 2.0 rebounds for the Hatters.
+Wheza Panzo is averaging 2.7 made 3-pointers over the last 10 games for Stetson.

 LAST 10 GAMES: Dolphins: 4-6, averaging 63.4 points, 28.1 rebounds, 11.2 assists, 3.9 steals and 2.2 blocks per game while shooting 46.4% from the field.
 Their opponents have averaged 68.1 points per game.